v-alexmandel/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 To create a Game Dev VM instance:

 1. Go to the [Azure portal](https://portal.azure.com/).
 You might be prompted to sign in to your Azure account if you're not already signed in.
-2. Find the virtual machine listing by typing in **game development** and selecting **zure Game Development Virtual Machine**.
+2. Find the virtual machine listing by typing in **game development** and selecting **Azure Game Development Virtual Machine**.
 3. Select the  **Create**  button.
-4. You should be redirected to the **reate Azure Game Development Virtual Machine** blade.
+4. You should be redirected to the **create Azure Game Development Virtual Machine** blade.
 5. Fill in the  **Basics**  tab:

     - **Subscription** : If you have more than one subscription, select the one on which the machine will be created and billed.
 You must have resource creation privileges for this subscription.